SixArm/consulting-agreement/README.md

 ### Day

-The expression "day" without modification means a calendar day, not a business day.
+The expression "day" without modification shall mean a calendar day, not a business day.

-Example: The expression "seven days" means one calendar week.
+Example: The expression "seven days" shall mean one calendar week.

 ## 3. Documents